iTwin/iTwinUI/CONTRIBUTING.md

 It ensures all needed imports are added and files are created.

+> Note: Every component needs to use `useTheme()` hook to ensure styling (theming) works fine.
+The script mentioned above adds it automatically.

 Be sure to develop on your branch.
 We want to keep branch naming with developer name scope:

 `git checkout -b yourName/your-feature-name`